igormironchik/md-pdf/README.md

  * I don't support right-to-left languages.
 I don't know theirs rules too.

- If you are one from these groups of people - you are welcom to make PRs to adapt this application to your language.
+ If you are one from these groups of people - you are welcome to make PRs to adapt this application to your language.